notarealdeveloper/shower-shoes/README.md

 1. (pun).
 Kids Books.

 2. (repo).
-An implementation of the algorithms and data structures of common childrens songs. because as the father of a two year old,
+An implementation of the algorithms and data structures of common childrens songs, because as the father of a two year old,
-           I hear these songs sufficiently often that it's time for an implementation.
+           I hear these songs sufficiently often that it's time for a reference implementation.